sgmurphy/wordpress-plugins/formidable/readme.txt

 == The Only Form Maker Plugin with an Advanced Styler ==

 Elevate website forms with Formidable's built-in styler.
 Tailor the custom form appearance to flawlessly blend with the site's design in just a few clicks.
-Embrace the ease of transforming email forms to reflect your brand’s essence.
+Embrace the ease of transforming online forms to reflect your brand’s essence.

 == Craft Smart Surveys & Generate Insightful Reports ==

-With Formidable Pro, access survey tools rivalling Survey Monkey—minus the hefty price tag.
-Design impactful surveys featuring Net Promoter Scores (NPS), Likert scales, star ratings, and image choices with unparalleled simplicity.
+With Formidable Pro, access survey tools rivalling Survey Monkey — minus the hefty price tag.
+Design impactful survey and poll forms featuring Net Promoter Scores (NPS), Likert scales, star ratings, and image choices with unparalleled simplicity.

 Unlock the power of your data through easy analysis and beautiful reports.
-Visualize survey, quiz, or calculator data through engaging graphs and reports, ready to interpret or tailor to your needs.
+Visualize poll, quiz, and calculator data through engaging graphs and reports, ready to interpret or tailor to your needs.
 Display these insights to visitors by embedding graphs in posts or pages.

 == Enjoyable Creation of Advanced WordPress Registration Forms ==

-Formidable transcends typical contact form plugin functionality by offering a repeater field, ideal for crafting comprehensive registration forms for sports teams, events, or retreats.
+Formidable transcends typical contact form plugin functionality by offering options like the repeater field, ideal for crafting comprehensive registration forms for sports teams, events, or retreats.
 Enhanced by robust marketing integrations and APIs, effortlessly funnel data wherever it serves you best.

 == Seamless Payments and Credit Card Processing ==

-Formidable Forms transcends the traditional scope of WordPress contact form plugins, to effortlessly integrate with leading payment services like PayPal, Stripe, and Authorize.net.

-Introducing sophisticated payment, donation, and order forms is fast and a custom WooCommerce form with custom fields is straightforward, ensuring your eCommerce solutions are as versatile as they are powerful.
+Introducing sophisticated payment forms, donation forms, and other credit card forms is fast with integrations with leading payment services like PayPal, Stripe, and Authorize.net.
+A custom WooCommerce form with custom fields is straightforward, ensuring your eCommerce solutions are as versatile as they are powerful.

 == Data-Driven Web Applications Made Easy ==